aranc23/zfs_mgmt/README.md

 ### zfsmgmt:policy

-A policy specification consisting of the number of snapshots of a certain time frame to keep, such as:
+A policy specification consisting of the number of snapshots of a certain time frame to keep.
+A zfs must have a valid policy specification or zfs_mgmt will not destroy any snapshots.

+Examples:
-- 30d
+- 30d ( 30 daily snapshots )
-- 8w15d
+- 8w15d (8 weekly, and 15 daily snapshots)
-- 1y1m1y1d1h
+- 1y1m1y1d1h (1 of each time frame worth of snapshots)
-- 72h
+- 72h (72 hourly snapshots)

-The order each timeframe is listed in does not matter, and the supported specs are as follows:
+The order in which each timeframe is listed in does not matter, and the supported specs are as follows:

 - h - hourly
 - d - daily
-- w - weekly
+- w - weekly (Sunday)
 - m - monthly
 - y - yearly